Lady Macbeth Monologue (Act 1, Scene 5) | Shakespeare Unpacked

 Before you delve into the deeper meanings of the text, it is important to identify and understand any unfamiliar words or phrases Shakespeare may have used:

-The raven himself is hoarse: Lady Macbeth is referring to the servant who delivered the message but she calls him a raven.
-Ravens often symbolise death or murder and make an ominous sound when they call.
+The raven himself is hoarse: Ravens often symbolise death or murder and make an ominous sound when they call.
+Many actors who perform this imagine that Lady Macbeth has just heard a raven cawing outside the castle.

-Unsex: Remove my femininity or womanhood.
+Unsex: Remove my femininity or womanhood, the part of me that feels mercy.

 Gall: Bile, acid, bitterness.